butter-bot-machines/skylark/examples/basic/test.md

 # Test Commands

+This is a test document to verify command processing is working correctly.

 !help What can you do?

-> Processed command: What can you do?

-!summarize # Introduction

-> Processed command: # Introduction

-This is a test document to verify command processing is working correctly.
+!What time is it?

-!default Tell me about this document.
+!default Tell me about # Test Commands

-> Processed command: Tell me about this document.